slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Trial most candidates but hire only likable people who «get sh\*t done».

-_How to attract and keep talented people?_ Respect them, and you’ll never respect them if you don’t reward them accordingly.
+_How to attract or keep talented people?_ Respect them.
+You’ll never respect them if you don’t reward them accordingly.
 Use «golden handcuffs»: offer hires the ability to earn as much as they want, provided they generate even more income for you.
 People usually leave managers, not companies.
 Smart people won’t work extremely hard just for money.
 Good employees are hard to find.
 It takes real chutzpah to expect someone to do your work for insufficient pay while you profit heavily.
-Asking for a raise: Don’t get discouraged by a «no».
-Thank them, then ask: «What specific outcomes would be required to receive this raise within the next 3–6 months?» If they can’t answer, consider finding another employer.
-You hire them because they know their job better than you.
-If you could do it, you wouldn’t need them.
-Experience is overrated—hire for aptitude, train for skills.
-Great things are often done by people doing them for the first time.
 Your goal should be to «fire» yourself by hiring people better at your job than you are.
 Leaders must master finding and hiring talent.

-Good interview questions:
+_Hints:_

 	- «Problems you’ve solved and how?» (Elon Musk)
 	- «What did you get done this week?» (Elon Musk)